austinzmchen/austinzmchen.github.io/AustinResume.md

 * Solid programming skill using Microsoft InterOperatibility features
 * Solid knowledge of programming with various Microsoft APIs
 * Work with minimum supervision and assistance; excellent research skills

+* Code and database data migration from MS Access to SQL server
+* Coding in VBA for Excel using SQL API
+* Server side .Net programming
+* Generating Database Report using Crystal Report
+* Scripting and scheduling
+* Interface designing to Vista Aero like looking

 #### Software developer (Co-op)